ACTAsia

 Evaluated CharityACTAsia works to drive long-term, sustainable change for animals, people, and the environment through a range of education programs for children, consumers, and professionals.
 The award-winning programs, recognized by the UN, drive positive and sustainable long-term change in Asian societies, helping people to understand and appreciate the importance of the interdependence of animals, people, and the environment.
 Education helps to increase awareness and understanding of animal sentience and interconnectivity of all living things—something which can be lacking in parts of Asian society owing to a complex range of historical, political, and socio-economic factors.
 ACTAsia is registered as a nonprofit organization in the U.K., the Netherlands, and Australia, with 501(c)3 status in the U.S. and offices in China.
 ACTAsia has a Special Consultative Status with UN ECOSOC.

-Review Published | 2023 |
+Review Published: | 2023 |

 To create a more compassionate world for animals, people, and the environment.